kontena/docs/quick-start.md

 ## Advanced

-### Quick Start with Kontena CLI
-If you prefer creating a Kontena Platform from your local machine with the Kontena CLI, please follow [Quick Start with Kontena CLI](./quick-start-cli.html) guide.

 ### Maintain the Kontena Platform yourself
-If you'd like to tinker and maintain the Kontena Platform yourself, please follow the [slow start](./slow-start.html) guide.
+If you'd like to tinker and maintain the Kontena Platform yourself, please follow the [Install Kontena Platform](./install-kontena-platform.html) guide.

 We hope you will find this documentation helpful!
 If you have any suggestions on improving our documentation, please [open an issue](https://github.com/kontena/kontena/issues) on GitHub.